 PLAY is often described as child’s play and implied as simple.
 It is anything but simple and is very important!
 In fact PLAY is so important it was immortalized in a quote by Albert Einstein.
 PLAY is the highest form of research!

 How would you define PLAY?
 Or maybe a better question is: What was your PLAY experience?
 And how do you want your child to experience it?

 PLAY can be divided into two broad categories:

 ●Unstructured PLAY, or, the term I prefer: Open-ended PLAY

 Structured PLAY includes organized activities; there are rules and often a desired ‘ending’ or winner.
 Many times, they are adult-led or adult overseen activities.

 As parents, YOU are your child’s 1st, and most important, teachers.
-What materials you decide to give them to play with will contribute to:
+What materials you decide to give them to play with will contribute to what they learn about: